-The Board of Directors (the "Board") is responsible and accountable for retaining independent certified public accountants ("independent auditor") whose objective will be to form an opinion on the financial statements of NHEC.
-The Board is responsible for providing ultimate direction and oversight to the Information Security Compliance Executive and the Corporate Risk & Compliance Executive.
-The Information Security Compliance Executive will conduct periodic internal information systems security audits and coordinate the annual independent assessment t of the Information Technology (IT) security controls, and report the results of these audits/assessments to the Board Audit Committee after they have been reported to and reviewed by senior management.
-The Board is also ultimately responsible to ascertain that such audits/assessments satisfy statutory and regulatory requirements
+The Board of Directors (the "Board"), acting through the Audit Committee, is responsible and accountable for retaining independent certified public accountants ("independent auditor") whose objective will be to form an opinion on the financial statements of NHEC.
+The Board is responsible for providing ultimate direction and oversight to the Managed Security Service Provider and the VP of Financial Services/CFO.
+The Managed Security Service Provider will conduct periodic internal information systems security audits and coordinate the annual independent assessment of the Information Technology (IT) security controls, and report the results of these audits/assessments to the Audit Committee after they have been reported to and reviewed by senior management.
+The Board is also ultimately responsible to ascertain that such audits/assessments satisfy statutory and regulatory requirements.